Azure/aks-app-routing-operator/README.md

 ### Public Cluster/Public DNS Zone
 The process to run an E2E test for public clusters is as follows:
 1. Run `make clean-public` to clear any preexisting Terraform state for the public cluster dev environment.
-2. Run `make dev-public-cluster` to deploy all Azure resources necessary to run a full suite, including a cluster with the add-on enabled.
+2. Run `make dev-public` to deploy all Azure resources necessary to run a full suite, including a cluster with the add-on enabled.
 IMPORTANT: this does not start the add-on.
 The next step needs to be run for the add-on to be fully deployed with the correct image.
-3. Run `make update-image-on-deployment` to build the add-on image according to the user's local state/branch and push it to the add-on deployment.
+3. Run `make push` to build the add-on image according to the user's local state/branch and push it to the add-on deployment.
 This step can be re-run when changes to the local add-on are made and the user wishes to manually test those changes on a cluster.
-4. Run `make deploy-e2e` to deploy the e2e tester job, which will run the e2e test suite inside the cluster.
+4. Run `make e2e` to deploy the e2e tester job, which will run the e2e test suite inside the cluster.

 ## Trademarks